ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

       |   }                                       |
       | ])                                        |
       +===========================================+

-    Figure 3: Integrated Payload with Trusted Component Binary
 ~~~~
+{: #fig-tc-integrated title="Integrated Payload with Trusted Component Binary."}

 For the full SUIT Manifest example binary, see {{suit-integrated}}.

 ### Scenario 3: Supplying Personalization Data for the Trusted Component Binary

-In this scenario, Personalization Data is associated with the Trusted Component Binary "tc-uuid" from Scenario 1.
+In this scenario, Personalization Data is associated with the Trusted Component
+Binary "tc-uuid" from Scenario 1.

-The Trusted Component Developer places encrypted Personalization Data in the SUIT manifest, and it will be delivered by the TAM.
+The Trusted Component Developer places encrypted Personalization Data in the
+SUIT manifest, and it will be delivered by the TAM.
+The SUIT manifest processor
-The SUIT manifest processor decrypts it, then stores it in a file named "config.json", and then installs the dependency component.
+decrypts it, then stores it in a file named "config.json", and then installs
+the dependency component.

-The TAM delivers the SUIT manifest of the Personalization Data which depends on the Trusted Component Binary from Scenario 1.
+The TAM delivers the SUIT manifest of the Personalization Data which depends
+on the Trusted Component Binary from Scenario 1.

+{{fig-pers-data}} shows the exchange graphically.

 ~~~~
     +------------+           +-------------+